Bacho Foto - stock.adobe.com

 “As a threshold matter, we believe that the determination of no standing is wrong as a matter of law, and the very analysis in the opinion compels a determination that the procurement was unlawful on several grounds.”

-This is far from the first legal challenge Oracle has launched in relation to JEDI – the firm has emerged as a vocal opponent to parts of the procurement since it was first announced in September 2017.
+This is far from the legal challenge Oracle has launched in relation to JEDI – the firm has emerged as a vocal opponent to parts of the procurement since it was announced in September 2017.

 Despite this, Oracle is known to have, at one point, been in contention for the contract, before the DoD confirmed in April 2019 that it had narrowed the field of potential suppliers to Microsoft and AWS.

 Whoever secures the contract will be responsible for providing the DoD with access to a general-purpose cloud environment that will be used to host the department’s on-premise applications and systems, as part of a large-scale datacentre consolidation push by the organisation.

 - The US Department of Defense (DoD) has confirmed it will pursue a multi-cloud strategy to plug any functionality gaps that emerge once its controversial Joint Enterprise Defense Infrastructure (JEDI) mega-cloud deployment goes live.

 - The long-overdue conclusion of the US Department of Defense’s (DoD) search for a single supplier to fulfil the terms of its controversial $10bn, decade-long cloud contract looks like it could be dragged out even longer.